yagmurs/AzureStack-VM-PoC/NOTES.md

 Once the installation completed open https://portal.local.azurestack.external/ from the host.

-If you face any issue troubleshoot the issue and re-run .\InstallAzureStack.ps1 -Rerun -Verbose to confinue setup.
-Refer to articles on README.md additional datails.
+If you face any issues, troubleshoot the issue and re-run setup using ".\InstallAzureStack.ps1 -Rerun -Verbose" Refer to articles on README.md for additional details.

 Feel free to post questions and enjoy!